These "must reads" for Texas independents is a work in progress. If you have others to recommend, let us know.

-We will not claim these recommended sites are "objective" but they are honest and spur critical thinking and have an independent edge.
+We will not claim these publications are "objective" but they are honest, spur critical thinking and have an independent edge we like and respect.
 Those with cross-partisan policy making intentions -- such as Grits for Breakfast and Charles Hugh Smith -- are rare gems.

 If you have other blogs, sites or books you'd like to see us list, please send them to us at contact@LIVTexas.org.
 And please tell us why you like the publication.

 Thank you, you independent critical thinkers and open government advocates!